 Bliss research into parents’ involvement in neonatal procedures

-Baby laying down holding onto their parent's thumb.
+Baby lying down holding onto their parent's thumb.

 This page contains Bliss’ research into parental involvement in baby’s care and procedures.